jgrevzie/racv/README.md

  - it's simple

 Therefore, there's no code to check the parameter types, format etc. of searches and mutations.
-This is all handles by GraphQL.
+This is all handled by GraphQL.

 Technically, the decision to use GraphQL means that there is no single endpoint that includes